One-Step Generative Channel Estimation via Average Velocity Field: Simulation results

+Fig. \ref{fig:NFE} illustrates the NMSE gain of multiple NFE strategies over the one-step baseline, revealing divergent trends across SNR regimes.
+In low SNR conditions, increasing NFE degrades performance, evidenced by a 1.3 dB loss at -10 dB when using 20-NFE.
+Conversely, high SNR regions benefit from multi-step evaluation, where a 2-NFE configuration at 30 dB achieves a 0.68 dB gain that increases with additional steps while showing diminishing marginal returns suggesting convergence.
+This contrast highlights a trade-off between minimizing numerical discretization errors and mitigating accumulated model prediction errors.
+Specifically, the high uncertainty of predicted velocity at low SNR causes iterative integration to accumulate errors and drift, whereas the 1-NFE approach effectively filters these fluctuations via the global average velocity.
+In contrast, the precise velocity field learned at high SNR allows multi-step refinement to dominate by reducing discretization error, thereby enhancing estimation accuracy.

-Fig. \ref{fig:Latency} presents the accuracy and latency of different algorithms processing a single wireless channel sample at an SNR of 10 dB.
-The results highlight that traditional methods like LS and LMMSE, while extremely fast, exhibit poor estimation accuracy with NMSE values of -10.01 dB and -10.59 dB respectively.
+Fig. \ref{fig:Latency} presents the accuracy and latency of different algorithms processing a single channel sample at $\text{SNR}=10$ dB.
+The results highlight that traditional methods like LS and LMMSE, while extremely fast, exhibit poor NMSE performance.
 Besides, the GMM-based approach is computationally prohibitive, requiring 354.31 ms while only achieving a moderate NMSE of -12.18 dB.
-As a strong generative baseline, the diffusion model achieves a -15.75 dB performance level in 5.01 ms using an average of 13 iteration steps.
-In comparison, the proposed AVF method demonstrates superior performance.
-Specifically, with just a single function evaluation (1-NFE), it achieves a low NMSE of -17.56 dB in only 0.52 ms. This makes the AVF estimator reduce computation time by nearly 90\% compared to the diffusion model, while providing a gain of 1.8 dB.
+As a strong generative baseline, the diffusion model achieves a -15.75 dB performance level using an average of 13 iteration steps (5.01 ms).
+Crucially, this multi-step process is intrinsic to diffusion models, which require fine-grained steps to accurately approximate the reverse dynamics.
+Reducing the NFEs to match the low latency would lead to severe performance degradation.
+In contrast, the proposed AVF method demonstrates superior performance by learning a direct straight trajectory.
+Specifically, with just a single function evaluation, it achieves a low NMSE of -17.56 dB in only 0.52 ms. This makes the AVF estimator reduce computation time by nearly 90\% compared to the diffusion model, while providing a gain of 1.8 dB.